jasonjac2/OneMoreWiki/Edit-Commands.md

 If you're so inclined to add enhancements or define a new language, please submit a pull request.

+## Proofing Language
+This menu is only visible if you've configured Office with two or more proofing languages.
+This can be done in any Office application including OneNote by going to the Options dialog and then the Languages sheet.

+Sets the proofing language of selected text or the entire page to the chosen language.
+This can be added to the context menu.

 ## Collapse Outlining
 Collapses all headings with indented content.